jaxdaddy/prompt_compare_app/README.md

 *   **Automatic COR File Selection:** The application automatically identifies and selects the newest `COR_Movers_YYYY-MM-DD.pdf` file from the `files/` directory for processing.

+*   **News Fetching with NewsAPI:** The application uses NewsAPI exclusively to fetch recent financial news for the companies identified in the COR file.

 *   **Improved Relevance Ranking:** The relevance of generated summaries is now calculated using a combination of:
     *   **LLM Relevance Score:** A qualitative score (1-10) and justification provided by the Gemini LLM.
     *   **Cosine Similarity:** A quantitative measure of semantic similarity between the summary and the news articles, calculated using `sentence-transformers`.
     *   A final combined relevance score is derived from these two metrics.

 *   **Debug Mode:**
-    *   When `DEBUG_MODE = True` in `.env`, the application will use NewsAPI to fetch news for a limited number of tickers.
-This allows for testing the application pipeline without hitting external API rate limits or requiring a valid Alpha Vantage API key.
+    *   When `DEBUG=True` in the `.env` file, the application will fetch news for only the first two company tickers.
+This allows for faster testing of the application pipeline.
-    *   When `DEBUG_MODE = False`, the application attempts to fetch real financial news using the Alpha Vantage API.
-Be aware of Alpha Vantage's free tier rate limits (typically 25 requests per day).
+    *   When `DEBUG=False`, the application will fetch news for all identified tickers.

 ## Database Viewer (`db_viewer.py`)